Pfoxj/Main/contents/builders-day/index.md

   title: 'Science Fair:  25 technologies, 25 tables.
 Time to ask questions and explore'
 - time: 2:45-3:15
   title: Break
+- time: 3:15-4:00
+  title: Some thoughts about Creating the WWW and where it should head
+  people:
+  - name: Tim Berners-Lee
-- time: 3:15-3:30
+- time: 4:00-4:15
   title: 'Break Out Sessions: Meet the facilitators!'
   people:
   - name: Wendy Hanamura
   - name: Greg McMullen